Election of the Presidium

 © German Bundestag/Simone M. Neumann

 If no candidate gains an absolute majority of the Members of the German Bundestag in the first ballot, a second ballot is then held, possibly with new candidates.
-Should no candidate gain an absolute majority in this vote either, the two challengers who have gained the largest shares of the vote go into a third ballot, which is decided by the simple majority of the votes cast.
-If the run-off vote is tied, lots are drawn.
+Should no candidate gain an absolute majority in this vote either, the two candidates who have gained the largest shares of the vote go into a third ballot, which is decided by the simple majority of the votes cast.
+In the event of a tie, the President in the Chair draws lots to decide which of the two candidates is elected.

 Election of the Vice-Presidents

-Once the President of the German Bundestag has accepted his or her election and assumed the conduct of the constituent sitting from the President by Age, he or she holds individual votes to elect his or her deputies.
+Once the President of the German Bundestag has accepted their election and assumed the conduct of the constituent sitting from the President by Seniority, individual votes are held to elect the Vice-Presidents.

 There are no provisions concerning the number of Vice-Presidents.
-However, since 1994 the Rules of Procedure have provided for each parliamentary group to nominate at least one Vice-President.
-In the 19th electoral term, there are five Vice-Presidents: Hans-Peter Friedrich (CDU/CSU), Dagmar Ziegler (SPD), Wolfgang Kubicki (FDP), Petra Pau (The Left Party) and Claudia Roth (Alliance 90/The Greens).
-The previous candidates from the AfD parliamentary group for the office of Vice-President did not reach the required 355 votes.
+However, since 1994 the Rules of Procedure have provided for each parliamentary group to provide at least one Vice-President.

-Like the President, they are elected for the duration of the electoral term and cannot be dismissed from office.
+Like the President, they are elected for the duration of the electoral term and the Bundestag cannot later remove them from office.
 Together with the President of the German Bundestag, they form the Presidium.
-At the same time, they are members of the Council of Elders.
+They are all also members of the Council of Elders.